 How to care for your pottery

 Mircowaves.
-I do not recommend microwaving your pottery.
-Although the material of the clay and the glaze are inherently microwave safe, the problem can be if there is any water moisture within the ceramic body it will heat up and expand while in the microwave.
+I do not recommend microwaving your pottery, with the exception of a quick warm up.
+The clay and the glaze materials are inherently microwave safe, the problem can be if there is any water moisture within the ceramic body it will heat up and expand while in the microwave.
 Over time this can weaken or crack the pottery.